 What is Fairtrade?

-Fairtrade products such as cocoa, sugar, fruit, cotton and thousands of other top quality goods have been bought by companies for sustainable prices.
-This ensures that the world’s poorest growers and producers are able to earn a decent living and have a little extra to put back into their communities.
+Fairtrade ensures the world’s poorest growers and producers are able to earn a decent living and earn a premium they can put back into their communities.

 Why does CAFOD support Fairtrade?